Best Sports Spread Betting Sites

 Types of Sports for Spread Betting

-Sports spread betting is more complex for bookmakers to implement than fixed odds, so you’ll usually find fewer sports covered.
-That said, it’s usually the more niche markets which are omitted, with all the biggest sports still usually being covered.
-Below, you’ll find a few of the most popular spread betting sports which are widely-available.
+Sports spread betting is more complex for bookmakers to implement than fixed odds, so you'll usually find fewer sports covered.
+However, it's usually the more niche markets that are omitted, with all the major sports usually still covered.
+Below you'll find some of the most popular spread betting sports that are widely available.

 Football Spread Betting

-As with fixed-odds bookmakers, football dominates spread betting sites.
-It will not only be covered on every platform, but will invariably have the most individual markets too.
+As with fixed odds bookmakers, football dominates spread betting sites.
+Not only will it be covered on every platform, but it will always have the most individual markets.

-The best football betting sites will offer pre-match and in-play spreads on Total Goals, Bookings, Corners and more.
-You can also wager on the main fixed odds market – Match Result – although things work differently here.
-The most common way to do so is via a handicap, in which the favourite might start with 0.05 fake goals, while the underdog begins with 0.25.
+The best soccer betting sites offer pre-match and in-game odds on Total Goals, Bookings, Corners and more.
+You can also bet on the main fixed odds market - the match result - although things work differently here.
+The most common way to do this is via a handicap, where the favorite might start with 0.05 goals, while the underdog starts with 0.25.

 NFL Spread Betting

-American sports have become increasingly popular to wager on in the UK, and the NFL is the biggest of the bunch.
-During both the regular season and playoffs, you’ll usually find plenty of NFL spreads available to wager on.
+American sports have become increasingly popular to bet on in the UK, and the NFL is the biggest of the bunch.
+During both the regular season and the playoffs, you'll usually find plenty of NFL spreads available to bet on.

-Taking a simple Match Winner wager is pretty rare here, even via handicap.
-The most common bet type is actually Over/Under Points, with this market providing nice, simple spreads.
-Total Touchdowns is the main alternative, but sites like SpreadEx will also provide markets on Field Goal Yardage… and even Touchdown Scorers’ Shirt Number!
+Taking a simple Match Winner bet is pretty rare here, even via handicap.
+The most common bet type is actually Over/Under Points, with this market offering nice, simple spreads.
+Total Touchdowns is the main alternative, but sites like SpreadEx also offer markets on Field Goal Yardage... and even Touchdown Scorers Shirt Number!

 Golf Spread Betting

 The nature of golf scoring is absolutely perfect for spread betting.
-Heading into a major tournament, you’ll be given a spread for each golfer’s final score (under or over par).
-This spread will typically only cover two or three shots, leaving you plenty of room to make a big profit either selling or buying.
+At the start of a major tournament, you'll be given a spread for each golfer's final score (under or over par).
+This spread will usually only cover two or three shots, leaving you plenty of room to make a big profit either by selling or buying.

-The coverage of golf also tends to be excellent on spread betting sites.
-You’ll usually find not only the majors in place, but also all major tour events.
-Like football, both pre-match and in-play betting is typically available here.
+Golf coverage tends to be excellent at spread betting sites.
+You'll usually find not only the majors, but also all the major tour events.
+As with football, both pre-match and in-play betting is usually available.

 Horse Racing Spread Betting

-Horse racing is widely available for spread betting, with courses all around the world being represented.
-Not only that, but platforms like Sporting Index even provide live streaming of races each day.
+Horse racing is widely available for spread betting, with tracks around the world represented.
+Not only that, but platforms like Sporting Index even offer live streaming of daily races.

-Spread betting on horse racing usually works on a points-based system.
-With 10 runners, for example, a horse might be given 50pts for winning, 25 for coming second, or 10 for finishing third.
-Each runner will get a predicted points spread before the race, so – if you buy one at 20 – you’ll win if it finishes second or first.
+Spread betting on horse racing usually works on a point system.
+For example, with 10 runners, a horse might be worth 50 points to win, 25 points to finish second or 10 points to finish third.
+Each runner is given a predicted point spread before the race, so - if you buy one at 20 - you'll win if it finishes second or first.

 Basketball Spread Betting

-Like the NFL, the NBA’s popularity has grown significantly in the UK over the past decade or so.
-Nowadays, it’s an integral part of the spread betting section on most sportsbooks.
+Like the NFL, the NBA has grown in popularity in the UK over the past decade.
+It's now an integral part of the spread betting section at most sportsbooks.

-Betting on a team to win is simple enough in basketball spread betting, with each side being given spreads between 0-100 based on their chances (they finish with 0 ‘points’ in this market if they lose, and 100 if they win).
-You can also wager on the Winning Margin, Total Points, Team Points, or 1st Quarter Points.
+Betting on a team to win is simple enough in Basketball Spread Betting, where each side is given a spread between 0-100 based on their chances (in this market, they finish with 0 'points' if they lose and 100 if they win).
+You can also bet on the margin of victory, total points, team points or 1st quarter points.

 Tennis Spread Betting

-In terms of number of markets, tennis is easily one of the most popular sports on which to spread bet.
-Even between the four slams, you’ll find betting opportunities on men’s and women’s tour events almost every day.
-On SpreadEx, users can also live stream the action for free.
+In terms of the number of markets, Tennis is easily one of the most popular sports to spread bet on.
+Even between the four Slams, you'll find betting opportunities on men's and women's tour events almost every day.
+SpreadEx also offers free live streaming of the action.

-Similar to horse racing, Match Winner bets here are based on a points system, with players getting points for winning individual sets and the overall match.
-You can also get spreads on the number of games, or even points which each player will win.
+Similar to horse racing, Match Winner betting is based on a point system where players are awarded points for winning individual sets and the match overall.
+You can also get spreads on the number of games or even the points each player will win.

 How Can I Place a Spread Bet?

-While the way sports spread betting works is slightly more complicated than with fixed odds, the actual mechanics are still extremely straightforward.
-It involves the same basic steps, namely finding the market you want, adding it to your betslip, setting a stake, and placing your wager.
+While the way sports spread betting works is slightly more complicated than fixed odds betting, the actual mechanics are still extremely straightforward.
+It involves the same basic steps of finding the market you want, adding it to your bet slip, setting a stake and placing your bet.

-To help provide additional clarity though, here’s a step-by-step example of how to place a spread bet on football using Sporting Index.
+However, for additional clarity, here's a step-by-step example of how to place a spread bet on football using Sporting Index.

-1. Sign up for an account, if you haven’t already
+1. Sign up for an account if you haven't already done so

 2. Make your first deposit

-3. Go to the main Sporting Index website, then click ‘Football’ from the top menu
+3. Go to the main Sporting Index website, then click on 'Football' in the top menu

 4. Select the league you want to bet on - in this case, the Premier League

-5. Click on ‘Leicester City vs Newcastle United’ to see that game’s markets
+5. Click on 'Leicester City vs. Newcastle United' to see the markets for this game

 9. Leicester win the game 3-0